1927 Half Dollar Value Checker: Errors List & āSā Mint Mark Worth

 Rare 1927 Half Dollar Error List

-While most 1927-S Walking Liberty Half Dollars were struck with improved quality compared to other 1920s issues, various minting errors still occurred during production, creating sought-after varieties that command significant premiums among error collectors and Walking Liberty specialists.
+While the 1927-S benefits from improved striking technique compared to other 1920s San Francisco half dollars, various minting errors still occurred during production.
+These errors create sought-after varieties that command meaningful premiums among error collectors and Walking Liberty specialists alike.

 1. Weak Strike Errors

-Die cracks occur when the steel dies develop stress fractures during the striking process, creating raised lines on the finished coins that correspond to the cracks in the die.
-These linear defects can appear anywhere on the coin’s surface, with location and prominence determining collector interest.
+Die cracks occur when steel dies develop stress fractures during the production run.
+These fractures leave raised lines on finished coins that correspond to the crack location in the die.

-On 1927-S Half Dollars, die cracks most commonly appear as thin raised lines extending from the rim inward toward the central design elements.
-Cracks affecting Liberty’s figure or the eagle typically generate more collector interest than those confined to lettering areas or peripheral regions.
+On 1927-S Half Dollars, die cracks most commonly appear as thin raised lines extending from the rim inward toward the central design.
+Cracks that run through Liberty’s figure or across the eagle generate more collector interest than those limited to the lettering or peripheral fields.

 3. Clipped Planchet Errors